 - Pour the mixture through a strainer back into the saucepan.
 Cook over medium-high heat, whisking constantly until it comes to a boil and is thickened.

 - Remove the pan from the heat, transfer the mixture back into the bowl and stir in the butter.
 Let it cool for 5 minutes, then press a piece of plastic wrap on the surface to prevent a skin from forming.

 - Chill for at least 2 hours or overnight.

 - Spread the chilled pastry cream filling into the cooled crust, smoothing to the edges.

-- Top however you like with berries or sliced fruit.
+- Top however you like with an assortment of berries or sliced fruit.
 Arrange in rows, in concentric circles, or randomly.
 Unleash your creative self!

 - Brush with apricot glaze and chill until serving time.

 I love that it's so pretty and easy and has REAL pastry cream, not to mention gluten-free!